src-d/gitbase/docs/using-gitbase/configuration.md

           --bucket=                                    Bucketing level to use with siva libraries (default: 2) --bare                                       Sets the library to use bare git repositories, used only with git format libraries
+          --non-bare                                   Sets the library to use non bare git repositories, used only with git format libraries
           --non-rooted                                 Disables treating siva files as rooted repositories --host=                                      Host where the server is going to listen (default: localhost)